Biological hierarchies emerged from natural characteristics of number theory: Results

+\subsection{A compact universal form: Use the Price equation on a logarithmic abundance (or fitness) scale to obtain a single, general relation for population and species dynamics}

-The neutral logarithmic distribution of ranked biological populations, for example, a Dictyostelia metacommunity \cite{Adachi2015}, can be expressed as follows:
+First, we introduce exponential- and logarithm-like functions to force convergence of the indicators to discrete values.
+The neutral logarithmic distribution of ranked biological populations, for example a Dictyostelia metacommunity \cite{Adachi2015}, can be written as follows:

-where $N$ is the population density or the averaged population density of species over patches, and $k$ is the index (rank) of the population.
-The parameters $a = N_1$ and the rate of decrease $b$ are derived from the data by sorting the populations by number rank.
-We also applied this approximation to an adaptive species in order to evaluate the extent of their differences from neutral populations \cite{Adachi2015}.
-We note that this approximation is only applicable to communities that can be regarded as existing in the same niche, and thus it is not applicable to co-evolving communities in nonoverlapping niches.
+where $N$ is the population density or the mean population density of a species across patches, and $k$ is the rank index of the population.
+The parameters $a \approx N_1$ and the rate of decrease $b$ are estimated from the data after sorting populations by abundance rank.
+We also applied this approximation to adaptive species to quantify their deviation from neutral populations \cite{Adachi2015}.
+Note that this approximation is valid only for communities that occupy the same niche and does not apply to coevolving communities in nonoverlapping niches.

-Based on the theory of diffusion equations with Markov processes, as used in population genetics \cite{Kimura1964}, we assume that the relative abundance of the populations/species is related to the $N$th power of $D$ ($= \bar{w}$ in \cite{Kimura1964}) multiplied by the relative patch quality $P$ ($= C$ in \cite{Kimura1964}) (that is, $PD^{N_k} = C\bar{w}^{N_k} = \phi = N_k/\Sigma N$; see also \cite{Kimura1964}).
-In this context, $D^{N_k}$ represents the relative fitness of an individual; this varies over time and depends on the particular genetic/environmental background and the interactions between individuals. $P$ is a relative environmental variable and depends on the background of the occupying species; it may differ within a given environment if there is a different dominant species.
+Based on the theory of diffusion equations for Markov processes, as applied in population genetics \cite{Kimura1964}, we assume that the relative abundance of a population or species is proportional to the $N$th power of $D$ ($= \bar{w}$ in \cite{Kimura1964}) multiplied by the relative patch quality $P$ ($= C$ in \cite{Kimura1964}).
+In other words, $PD^{N_k} = C\bar{w}^{N_k} = \phi = N_k/\Sigma N$; see also \cite{Kimura1964}.
+In this formulation, $D^{N_k}$ denotes the relative fitness of the population; it varies in time and depends on genetic and environmental background as well as on interactions among individuals.
+The factor $P$ represents a relative environmental variable that depends on the background of the occupying species and may differ within the same environment when a different species is dominant.